jgnewman/sfsb/README.md

 > A combination WebSocket, Ajax, and WebWorker library.

-SFSB supercharges a WebSockets and ajax server polling by running your code within a web worker and allowing you to process the data it hands you within that worker before sending the data back to the main thread.
+SFSB supercharges WebSockets and ajax server polling by running your code within a web worker and allowing you to process the data it hands you within that worker before sending the data back to the main thread.